allisonburtch/consultancy/services.md

 ---
 layout: page
 title: Services
+description: IRL Research Lab offers strategy and research consulting services to startups, non-profits, VCs and accelerators in order to build the future of technology.
 ---
-<meta name="Services" content="Author: Burtch, Allison,
-    Category: 'consultancy, trend reports, technology, future tech'">

 <!-- be one sentence -->
 <!-- differentiate...turn the question into the active thing....we help you align your vision...we help you keep your organization relevant in the face of tech change... -->
 <!-- differentiate yourself a little bit...each what we offer shoudl have a what it is and what it does that i do tha tother people can't do -->

-We offer different services for <a href="#startup-founders-and-ceos">Startup Founders/CEO</a>, <a href="#non-profit-or-starting-a-tech-project">non-profits starting a tech project</a>, a <a href="#startup-accelerator-or-vc-running-a-fund">VC running a fund or startup accelerator</a>, and if you're<a href="#something-else"> none of these</a>, please be in touch.
+IRL Research Lab offers strategy and research consulting services to <a href="#startup-founders-and-ceos">startups,</a> <a href="#non-profit-or-starting-a-tech-project">non-profits</a>, <a href="#startup-accelerator-or-vc-running-a-fund">VCs and accelerators</a>.
+Of course, if <a href="#something-else">none of these</a> describes you, we'd still love to chat.

 ***

-### **Startup Founders** and **CEOs**
+### **Startup Founders and CEOs**

 You’re highly driven and chasing after a brilliant idea.
-But making that brilliant idea into a reality is the next step.

-And you’ve promised a lot -- to your investors, your employees, yourself.
-You're a pre-seed or seed stage startup and want to tackle this problem as soon as possible, because everything rides on it. **How do you align your vision to change the world with your product?**
+But making that brilliant idea into a reality is the next step. **How do you align your vision to change the world with your product?**

 ### What we offer:
  - Audit comprised of interviews with yourself and team